ebisLab/Labs-Sprint-Challenge-2.1-Following-Design-Patterns-and-Architectural-Guidelines/README.md

 Describe your contribution to your team's goals this sprint.

 - How did you ensure that you implemented the designer's vision accurately?
+  * * We checked in with our UX designer often to get tips on how she wanted certain actions and effects to be applied.
+She herself checked with the stakeholder to see if her designs was along the lines of his vision.

 - What were the biggest challenges you faced this sprint?
+    ** We encountered a major issue as we ended our week.
+The data model and inputs that was approved with our stakeholder are not uniformed.
+The thing is that we assumed that since he has experience in our Lambda program that he is capable of coming up with data models and being visual on the end product, but the truth is, even if a person does, they still need assistance with people who have more experience in those different features.
+So we have arranged to meet with so that we would not fall victims of assuming information and giving him an end product that he would find not satisfactory.

 - Describe the data layer of your application.
 (Feel free to pick a single model and break down the required fields for that resource.
 Are there any relationships? e.g. 1 to many, many to 1, etc.).

+Board Member - User creation

+`{
+    website_address: "",
+    street_address: "",
+    email: "",  **relation to userID : one to one
+    phone: ""
+}
+`

 - Describe your product's application structure and code patterns.
 Why or why not is your team using a linter?
 If applicable, describe the structure of your API.

+*** My team mates are using Linter, I'm not since I've noticed it formats already formatted files, and files I don't even touch.
+I'm still learning how to play around with the settings, so for now it's turned off.

+The structure of our API at first was based off how React Hook Forms and Antd  nested data format, but once we removed the React Hook Forms, it would output the correct properties that the backend from Apollo had auto generated.

 **UX designers:**